 Can I get a pet in my current rented home?
 And, how can I persuade a new landlord to rent to me with a pet?

-A recent survey by SpareRoom found that of the 1,261 landlords surveyed, 69% said they don’t allow pets in their properties.
+A 2021 survey by SpareRoom found that 69% of landlords don’t allow pets in their properties.
 So before you think about buying a pet, you must be aware that it can be a difficult task to convince landlords to rent to you.
 However, there are some things you can do.